• info@al-dirassa.com

 Registration form

-You do not need to live in an Arabic-speaking country to start immersing yourself in Arabic.
-By listening to Arabic every day, practicing reading, writing down vocabulary, labeling objects around your home and repeating simple sentences, you can create an effective learning environment from home.
+You do not need to live in an Arabic-speaking country to begin immersing yourself in Arabic.
+By listening to Arabic every day, practicing reading, writing down vocabulary, labeling objects in your home and repeating simple sentences, you can create an effective learning environment at home.

-However, immersion alone is not always enough.
-To learn Arabic completely, you need method, regular practice and reliable correction.
+But immersion alone is not always enough.
+To learn Arabic completely, you need a method, regular practice and reliable correction.
 An Arabic teacher can help you progress faster, avoid bad habits and build strong foundations in reading, pronunciation, grammar and comprehension.

-With good organization and personalized learning, learning Arabic online from home can become a serious, motivating and lasting experience.
+With good organization and personalized guidance, learning Arabic online from home can become a serious, motivating and lasting experience.

 No Comments